 Safety and Grounding

 This phase begins to establish boundaries based on pure trust and safety for the individual.
-This phase also readies the client for how to manage transitions in therapy and and life.
+This phase also readies the client for how to manage transitions in therapy and life.

 Disorder Belief Systems

 This second phase of treatment revolves around the distorted beliefs that have arisen from years of unresolved trauma.
-Irrational thoughts and feelings, extreme emotional reactions, paranoia, sadness and trust are brought to light.
+Irrational thoughts and feelings, extreme emotional reactions, paranoia, sadness, and trust are brought to light.

-Reconnection and Transistions
+Reconnection and Transitions

-Phase three uses role playing and adventure therapy to practice newly learned skills.
+Phase three uses role-playing and adventure therapy to practice newly learned skills.
 Trauma triggers are determined and trauma trigger management is put into practice.

 The final phase of trauma and addiction treatment involves life skills, relationship development and management, trigger management and what to do when the unexpected happens